Mangesh-Rakhonde/URL_Shortner/README.md

 ![image](https://github.com/user-attachments/assets/7a087406-370d-4f84-b27a-38e1b667b143)

-**
-User will only access below routes("/URL") if he is logged in I have added authentication using sessionId and cookies** **Post: http://localhost:8000/URL/** add object in body with url attribute ex. {url:"www.google.com"}  will give you a shortId
+**User will only access below routes("/URL") if he is logged in I have added authentication using session and cookies** **Post: http://localhost:8000/URL/** add object in body with url attribute ex. {url:"www.google.com"}  will give you a shortId